YOUR LIFE

 Note: According to the Department of Labor FMLA regulations, if both mother and father work for the same employer, FMLA for Baby Bonding is limited to a combined maximum of 12 weeks.

-How does STD coordinate with FMLA?
+How does STD coordinate with PPL and FMLA?

 Maternity Leave